 Ongoing Private Sessions

-Regular sessions plus targeted preparation before key events — mediation, depositions, disclosure conversations — debriefing after them, and accountability through the process.
+Ten one-hour sessions a month, plus targeted preparation before key events (mediation, depositions, disclosure conversations), debriefing after them, and accountability through the process.
 The method is integrated throughout; you always know what comes next.

 Sessions conducted by phone or video.
 Scheduling is handled through a private booking page.